Miami Heat Film Room: A deeper look into Nikola Jovic’s defense

 With one of the best developmental organizations in the Association, you can’t help but think it leans more towards the latter — as of right now, of course.

 For Jovic, it will be a development.
-Whether he improves 20 percent or 30 percent or what not over defensively as a rookie remains to be seen.
+Whether he improves 20 percent or 30 percent or whatnot defensively as a rookie remains to be seen.
 More experience, more strength and playing alongside excellent team defenders on a top-3 defense should do wonders for the budding young talent.

 If Jovic continues refining his game — Miami’s truly got something here.
 I’ve had to remind myself how difficult it is hitting on late first-round selections.
 We truly don’t know what his ceiling is (#NoCeiling?), so it’s difficult to project — even when the raw talent is alluring.